t1/junit-5-structure-demo/README.md

 Automated tests are critical for any reasonable software project.
 Some even say that tests are more important than the production code, because it's easier to recreate the production code from the tests than the other way around.
-Anyway, as they are such important assets, it's necessary to keep them clean:
+Anyway, as they are such important assets, it's necessary to keep them clean.

-Adding new tests is something you'll be doing every day, but this must not be write-only;
+Adding new tests is something you'll be doing every day, but hold yourself from getting into a write-only mode:
+Its overwhelmingly tempting to simply duplicate an existing test and just change some details for the new test.
-when you refactor the production code, changes to the test code should be kept to a minimum.
+But when you refactor the production code, you often have to change some test code, too.
+If this is spilled all over your tests, you will have a hard time;
+and what's worse, you will be tempted to not do the refactoring or even stop writing tests.
-So you'll have to reduce duplication to a minimum also in your test code.
+So also in your test code you'll have to reduce code duplication to a minimum from the very beginning.
-This is not so easy, when you mainly think about adding new tests.
-And most of the problems only show up when the code base gets big... and then it's often too late.
-Having guidelines can help, if the team really understands the reasoning and doesn't follow them blindly.
+It's so little extra work to do now, when you're into the subject, that it will amortize in no time.

-JUnit 5 gives us some opportunities to improve our tests, and I'll show you some techniques here.
+JUnit 5 gives us some opportunities to do this even better, and I'll show you some techniques here.

-Any examples are necessarily simplified, as they can't have the full complexity of a real system, so bear with me while I try to contrive examples with enough complexity to show the effects, and I'm going to challenge your fantasy that some things, while they are just over engineered at this scale, will prove useful when things get bigger.
+Any examples I can come up with are necessarily simplified, as they can't have the full complexity of a real system.
+So bear with me while I try to contrive examples with enough complexity to show the effects.
+And I'm going to challenge your fantasy that some things, while they are just over engineered at this scale, will prove useful when things get bigger.

 If you like, you can follow the refactorings done here by looking at the tests